albertleecn/mesos/docs/configuration.md

     --work_dir=VALUE
   </td>
   <td>
-Directory path to store the persistent information stored in the Registry. (example: <code>/var/lib/mesos/master</code>)
+Path of the master work directory.
+This is where the persistent information of the cluster will be stored.
+Note that locations like
+<code>/tmp</code> which are cleaned automatically are not suitable for the work
+directory when running in production, since long-running masters could lose data when cleanup occurs.
+(Example: <code>/var/lib/mesos/master</code>)
   </td>
 </tr>
 <tr>